 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Hollyfrontier Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HFC stock compares to 2,000+ US-based stocks, and to peers in the Energy Minerals sector and Oil Refining/Marketing industry.
+We show how HFC stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Petroleum Refineries industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.